CodeBlock-Dev/CodeBlock.DevKit.SaaS.Template/README.md

 3. Copy the license file to the root directory of this template project
 4. Execute the setup script to configure your SaaS application

+- **⚠️ Warning**: Do not share your license publicly.
+If your repository is public, add the license to your .gitignore file to prevent it from being uploaded.

 # ⚙️ Setup the Template